 McGraw-Hanfstaengl Gravure Tissue test print

 Picco is the most recent innovation in traditional aquatinting for gravure.
 Craig Zammiello, the master printer at Two Palms NYC pioneered the use of this synthetic resin for traditional photogravure because it can be applied underneath the gelatin since it is not dissolved by alcohol.
 Picco resembles powdered asphaltum in texture and fineness but has the light color of rosin which aids in watching the etch.
-Grind the Picco in an electric non-burr coffee grinder.
+Grind the Picco in an electric non-burr coffee grinder to a fine powder.
 If using a shaker or spinning box grind about 1/4 of the resin medium and coarse in a mortar and pestle to help mix things up.
 The melting point of PICCO is about 245ºF or 118ºC.

 Baking on a Hotplate The baking method ensures the most even and predictable melting.
 A wood cover and solid sides should be made to cover the entire hotplate surface.
 The inside height of the cover only needs to be about an inch.
 This is just high enough to accommodate a surface thermometer (see supplies list below) placed directly on the copper plate for initial testing.
-The surface temperature of the copper with this method should be 235ºF all over and no higher.
 Raise the plate by placing a few bamboo skewers underneath.
 When an undusted piece of copper has stabilized at the correct temperature, you are ready for melting the Picco.

 Open Hotplate or Griddle The Picco melts easily on a hotplate that has a surface temperature of 245-250ºF.
 Thermostats and temperature controls are often inaccurate and a surface thermometer is highly recommended here.
 The thickness of the copper and room temperature will effect optimum hotplate temperature and melting times.